Ang Chan I: Victory of Chan Reachea (AD 1525)

-In the year 1525 AD, Chan Reach raised 140,000 troops to attack the "Sralop Pichey" fortress of Srei Chetha, which had the last guard in the fort of only 40,000 In the battle of Tbong Khmum district, Chan Reachea's army besieged Sralop Pichey for 15 days, as this fort was too high and difficult to attack.
+In 1525AD, Chan Reach raised 140,000 troops to attack the "Sralop Pichey" fortress of Srei Chetha, which had the last guard in the fort of only 40,000 In the battle of Tbong Khmum district, Chan Reachea's army besieged Sralop Pichey for 15 days, as this fort was too high and difficult to attack.
 A few days later, Srei Chetha died after being beheaded by his brother-in-law, "Doun Keo Officer", Together with Ponhea Kao and all the factions of the 25 top officials to present to Chan Reachea with joy and victory, as promised, he promoted "Doun Keo Officer" as Ponhea Doun Keo as the Governor of Tbong Khmum District.
 The heads of King Korn and the 25 factions were plugged in front of the fortress of Sralop Picheay.

-The First Khmer-Siamese War
+First Cambodian-Siamese War (1530-1531)

 In 1530, after the Siamese dynasty ended the conflict, the new Siamese king named Chakkraphat sent three envoys.
 The envoy came to ask for an offering from the Khmer King at that time, he replied that the Kingdom of Cambodia is no longer under the control of the Kingdom of Siam, if the King of Siam is not willing to come and test our strength.
 A year after Cambodia did not send tribute to the Siamese kingdom, in 1531 A.D, the year of the end of the year, the Siamese king raised 50,000 troops through Nakhon Ratchasima to the provincial border.
 Mahanokor (now Siem Reap Province) Siamese army chief Ponhea Ong Damkhat, the son of the Khmer king Srei Reachea and also a cousin and Chan Reachea, who had lent 5,000 Siamese army.
 To Chan Reach Chea, he raised his army to invade Cambodia angrily, then Chan Reachea raised 50,000 Longvek troops directly, plus 20,000 troops in Mahanokor A total of 70,000 fought back fiercely against the Siamese army at the Battle of Stung Angkor, and the Siamese army was finally defeated by a humiliation in this great victory.
 Changed the name of Mahanokor province to the name of Siem Reap province to this day, while the Siamese commander Ponhea Ong Domhat also died by being cut and the sword horn dropped from the elephant's back.

+Battle of Siemreap (1530)

+The Khmer Empire won the Battle of Siem Reap, defeating an invading Thai army in 1530.
+The name "Siem Reap" literally means "Siam defeated".

+The battle was a victory for Ang Chan I, who captured more than 10,000 Siamese soldiers.